draumaz/butterfly/README.md

 # Licensing

-Butterfly is dual-licensed under both the GPL-v3.0 and MIT licenses.
-The facets of this game covered by the MIT license are listed in the lic/MIT.txt file.
-All other parts are licensed under the GPL-v3.0.
+- Butterfly is dual-licensed under both the <a href="https://github.com/draumaz/butterfly/blob/main/LICENSE">GPL-v3.0</a> and <a href="https://github.com/draumaz/butterfly/blob/main/lic/MIT.txt">MIT</a> licenses.
+- The facets of this game covered by the MIT license can be found in the lic/MIT.txt file.
+- All other parts are licensed under the GPL-v3.0.